simonw/llm/docs/schemas.md

 # Schemas

 LLM schemas allow for the definition of custom schemas, which may be useful for parsing unstructured data into a useful format.
+Schemas use a combination of Pydantic and OpenAISchema to define field types and descriptions, which ultimately will be used by the OpenAI functions to parse data into a structured format.
+By default, the output of the `schema` command is in JSON format.

 ## Defining schemas

-Plugins must be installed in the same virtual environment as LLM itself.
-You can use the `llm install` command (a thin wrapper around `pip install`) for this:
+Schemas must be defined in the `schemas.py` file as valid Pydantic model classes.
+A sample schema file is provided, and on the first run will be saved under the schemas folder in the same `user_dir` as other `llm` files.

+Further, the schema file path can be viewed by using `llm schemas path`.

-For example the following schema may be used to extract data from an LAPD press release (as seen [on Twitter](https://twitter.com/kcimc/status/1668789461780668416):
+As an example, the following schema may be used to extract data from an LAPD press release (as seen [on Twitter](https://twitter.com/kcimc/status/1668789461780668416):

 ```python
 class CFTCEnforcementDetails(OpenAISchema):